World Cup 2026 European qualifying fixtures, results, groups, full match schedule and kick-off times

 England can secure their place at the 2026 World Cup on Tuesday.

-Thomas Tuchel's side have dominated Group K, earning five wins from five games without conceding a goal.
+Thomas Tuchel's side have dominated Group K, earning five wins from five games without conceding a goal, and now Serbia's defeat to Albania mean England are just a win away from sealing their spot in North America.

 England head to Latvia on Tuesday October 14 and can qualify for next summer's tournament with a win.
 A draw won't be enough for the Three Lions to qualify yet.

-Qualification from Group J is set to go down to the wire with just one point separating leaders North Macedonia, Belgium and Wales, who face Belgium this month on Monday.
+Qualification from Group J is set to go down to the wire with leaders North Macedonia a point above Belgium and two clear of Wales, who face Belgium on Monday.
+Both Belgium and Wales have played a game less than North Macedonia.
 Wales' final game is against North Macedonia in November, when they'll also play Liechtenstein.

 Northern Ireland are still in contention to qualify from Group A, and their 2-0 win over Slovakia on Friday sets up a mouth-watering clash with Germany - all three nations are level on six points after three games - at Windsor Park on Monday night.

 Republic of Ireland have it all to do after losing 1-0 to Portugal late on in Lisbon.
-They need to beat Armenia on Tuesday to stand any chance of a play-off spot.
+They are bottom of Group F, three points off second-placed Hungary, and need to beat Armenia on Tuesday to stand any chance of a play-off spot.

 Scroll down for the full fixture list for European qualifying, as well as all you need to know about how qualification works.